moggieuk/Happy-Hare/README.md

 # "Happy Hare" - Universal MMU driver for Klipper

 # IF YOU HAVE FOUND THIS...
 PLEASE DON'T INSTALL IT YET.
 IT IS WORK IN PROGRESS.
 Use ERCF-Software-V3 for ERCF.
-I will announce when this is ready as beta (Very soon now)
+I will announce when this is ready (Very soon now)

 Happy Hare (v2) is the second edition of what started life and as alternative software control for the ERCF v1.1 ecosystem.
 Now in its second incarnation it has been re-architected to support any type of MMU (ERCF, Tradrack, Prusa) in a consistent manner on the Klipper platform.
 It is best partnered with [KlipperScreen for Happy Hare](#klipperscreen-happy-hare-edition) until the Mainsail integration is complete :-)